korur/healthcareinformatics/README.md

 ## How to make an interactive `Coronavirus treemap` using `treemap` and `d3treeR`

-I visualized the Global Coronavirus cases/deaths.
+Here is how to visualize Global Coronavirus cases/deaths with an interactive treemap.

 **Code**: click [here](https://tools.dataatomic.com/shiny/www/covidtreemap.html)